anhtienton/herbaceous/README.md

 * Discard pile
 The same location cannot be selected twice in the same set of 3 cards

+### Potting your herbs
+Before the plant step, you may choose to pot your herbs in one of the 4 containers.
+You may pick any herbs that are in either the Community Garden or the Private Garden as long as they respect the limits of each container.

 ### Containers
 There are 4 different containers in which you may pot herbs in.
 * Large pot: All the herbs in this container must be of the same type (1 to 7 herbs)